 Simply add 1 tsp apple cider vinegar/lemon juice to 300ml non dairy milk, stir and leave for 5 mins

 *Mix together the dry ingredients first then add in the wet then stir them together until well combined and pour into a lined loaf tin

 Bake at 180c for 30min, then remove and allow to cool slightly before slicing.
 Store leftovers in an air tight container and in the fridge.

-*If you want to improve digestion/activate the flour mix then omit the baking powder, soda and oil, just mix the other ingredients together and leave to sit in the fridge overnight or if using kefir you can leave it at room temp in a cool place covered with a towel for a few hours/overnight to ferment, then add the remaining ingredients, stir and bake as per instructions.
+*If you want to improve digestion/activate the flour mix then omit the baking powder and soda, just mix the other ingredients together and leave to sit for a few hours at room temp in a cool place covered with a towel to ferment or in the fridge overnight then add the remaining ingredients, stir and bake as per instructions.

 For further reading on how these processes affect digestion and gluten issues see the paper here